JeremyBenson11/text-game-parser/README.md

 			  let command = "push the blue button on the red machine";
 # languages

-The JavaScript version seems to be working well enough.
-Planning to start a C# version soon.
+The JavaScript version needs debugging.
+If project is completed would be interested in porting to other languages.

 # notes